salmim/ThermalBlanket/README.md

 2) Offset correction file.
 The thermistors will not read exactly the same temperature and any offset will introduce a bias into the heat flow measurement.
 The offset calibrations are the required temperature shifts that will remove and bias in the readings.

+The file format should be rows of Logger ID (found on the side of the thermistor), offset calibration (degree C)

 An example offset correction file has been included in the Repository titled offsets.csv.

 3) Deployment meta data - A csv file for each individual Blanket that include all deployments during the survey.